-At present, IM products do not exist according to transportation rules because the HD 1.6 criteria do not take into consideration the performance of current state-of-the-art of IM technology.
+At present, IM products do not exist according to transportation rules because the HD 1.6 criteria have not took into consideration the real performance of current state-of-the-art of IM technology.
 These requirements for HD 1.6 are over prescriptive.
 Munitions that cannot be detonated in any credible storage and transport scenario are being excluded from HD1.6.
-These munitions are being excluded from HD 1.6 because they contain explosives that are not classified as an Extremely Insensitive Detonating Substance (EIDS).
-Explosives are being denied EIDS status on the basis of an arbitrary gap test threshold, despite all other evidence indicating that they have very good hazard properties.

 Propositions for harmonisation of HD 1.6 criteria with STANAG 4439 requirements have been prepared by national experts led by the British.
-This proposition has been prepared to be presented during the UN Committee of Experts in Geneva during June 2010.
-This proposition would solve the current, unrealistic EIDS requirement by limiting the requirement to meet the EIDS criteria to the main charge of the IM product.
-Nevertheless, in the same time some unrealistic criteria have been introduced, such as the Fragment Impact Test with the highest fragment velocity fixed at 2530 m/s, and with Type V reaction required to meet the HD 1.6 criteria.
+Then, HD 1.6 criteria amendment has been approved by UN Committee of Experts on 10 December 2010 and it has been issued on 8 March 2011 [14].
+This amendment would solve the current, unrealistic EIS (Extremely Insensitive Sunstance) requirement by limiting the requirement to meet the EIS criteria to the main charge of the IM product.
+Nevertheless, at the same time some unrealistic criteria have been introduced and these are surprising stricter than for SSD 1.2.3.
+The Fragment Impact Test has been introduced with the highest fragment velocity fixed at 2530 m/s, and with Type V reaction required to meet the HD 1.6 criteria.
 This requirement is not consistent when compared with the Sympathetic Reaction Test where a Type III reaction required.
-At least, the fragment impact threat is not required for NATO's SSD 1.2.3, and then it would be coherent to do the same for UN HD 1.6.
-It is surprising that HD 1.6 is stricter than SSD 1.2.3.
+At least, the fragment impact threat is not required for NATO's SSD 1.2.3.